RafaelHernandezDeLoa/Operating-Systems-for-Embedded-Apps/README.md

 param_name (e.g.: READ_POINTER, WRITE_POINTER, RESET_READ_POINTER, RESET_WRITE_POINTER)\
 param_value (e.g.: 0)\

-Note on my Seminar #4: For this final seminar, we chose to make a hangman game where
+Note on my Seminar #4: For this final seminar, we chose to make a hangman game where we used the help of a kernal module to given us the random word to guess.